 How To Manage Arthritis Symptoms

-If you have arthritis, your doctor will put you on medication to treat it.
+If you are diagnosed with arthritis, your doctor may put you on medication to treat your symptoms.

 Possible Side Effects Of Arthritis Medication